-FOLLOW ME wanted to become a radio play but then became a collective performance before it took the shape of a radio play.
-The project follows this question in a playful way that draws on art traditions from Edgar Allen Poe’s “The Man of the Crowd” to Following to Antje Vowinckel’s Automatic Speaking.
+How much can we see in other people?
+And what do we see – them or ourselves?
+The project follows these question of projection in a playful way that draws on art traditions from Edgar Allen Poe’s “The Man of the Crowd” to Invisible Theatre and Following to Antje Vowinckel’s Automatic Speaking.

 The experimental set-up establishes in the analogue world what is long usual in the digital world – following people, observing their culinary habits and the paths they take… Effortless the piece raises questions of privacy, voyeurism, drawing boundaries, and public space.
 Always present is the question of projection and reconnecting with oneself via other people.